WELCOME TO GRAND CENTRAL ART CENTER

 Grand Central Art Center Mission Statement

-California State University, Fullerton Grand Central Art Center is dedicated to the investigation and promotion of contemporary art and visual culture: regionally, nationally, and internationally through unique collaborations between artists, students, and the community.
+A unit of California State University, Fullerton – College of the Arts, Grand Central Art Center (GCAC) is dedicated to the open exploration of contemporary art and visual culture: locally, regionally, nationally, and internationally through socially engaged collaborations among artists, students, and the community.

 The Cal State Fullerton Grand Central Art Center is the result of a unique partnership between the university and the city of Santa Ana.
 Located ten miles south of the main campus in the heart of downtown Santa Ana the art center is a mixed residential, commercial and educational complex.
 The art center is a 45,000 square-foot, half-city block deep and full city-block long, three-level structure and houses: live/studio spaces for college of the arts graduate students, the Grand Central Gallery, the Project room, the Grand Central Theater, the Gypsy Den Café, a Sales Gallery, classrooms, and a studio and living space dedicated to the center’s international artist-in-residence program.